babashka/sci/doc/fork-state-audit.md

    async suspension and eventual execution snapshots.
 3. Address lineage-registry liveness so adding more tracked handles does not create an unbounded retention problem.
-4. Finish split identity/state already present: atom/Var watches, atom
+4. Finish split identity/state for Var watches, namespace/type metadata,
-   metadata/validators, namespace/type metadata, and `*loaded-libs*`.
+   volatiles, and `*loaded-libs*`.
 5. Make multimethod tables and memoization caches world-local.
 6. Add managed Delay and choose a pending-Promise policy.
 7. Reject or explicitly classify transients, running futures, streams, and